 San Diego is known for its amazing coastline, sunshine, an average temperature of 72 degrees and little rainfall.
 Of course, not all of San Diego is warm.
 Some of the “hottest” spots are the chilliest!
 What most people do not realize is San Diego is one of the most haunted cities in America.
-So get ready because today we visit the “old haunts” of San Diego.
+So get ready because today we visit the 13 Most Haunted Places in San Diego.
+Up first, is the San Diego Whaley House, which is said to be the most haunted house in America!

 A short walk from the Whaley House is the Roman Catholic El Campo Santo Cemetery that dates back to 1849.
 In 1889 a horse-drawn streetcar line was built through part of the cemetery, which later became San Diego Avenue.
 In 1942 it was finally paved over, leaving 18 graves under the street and sidewalk.
 Spirits observed here are often mistaken for park employees that dress up in period costume.
-People who leave their cars parked in front of the cemetery-on top of the many graves-often find them hard to start afterwards.
+People who leave their cars parked in front of the cemetery on top of the many graves often find them hard to start afterward.
 You may want to take the trolley instead!
 477 bodies were buried at this cemetery, but it seems that their spirits have strayed outside their walls.

 Next on the list of haunted Old Town spots is The Robinson-Rose House: a replica of the house originally built in 1853.
 The building is currently used as the Visitor Center for San Diego’s Old Town Historic Park.
 It also said to house the ghost of at least one of the original residents.
 Constructed on the foundation of the original house, one of the chief phenomena in this house is the unpredictable nature of the electricity.
 Electric lights flicker and go on and off on their own!
 No electrician has ever found anything wrong with the wiring or lights.
 Well, except that they turn on and off on their own…